 The one-year MA program is a very intensive one, designed for applicants with four or five years of previous university education.
 Having an undergraduate degree in history is an advantage, but the department also welcomes applications from students in other social science and humanities disciplines and will decide on a case by case basis whether the latter can be accepted in the one-year program, or would be better advised to pursue the two-year program.
 Holders of three-year BA degrees should apply for the two-year program.

 In accordance with the CEU academic calendar the History Department offerings are divided into a Pre-Session (2 weeks: September), the Fall term (12 weeks: late September to December), the Winter term (12 weeks: January-March) and a Spring Session (10 weeks: April-June).
 The Pre-Session (general orientation about the university and about the curriculum) is designed to introduce students to resources both within CEU and in Budapest.
 The Fall and Winter terms consist of intensive coursework and lay the groundwork for the Master's thesis.
 For the one-year MA the Spring Session is largely research-oriented.
 During April students do fieldwork or archival research.
 The university provides modest grants to assist students in accomplishing their research (in early February, information is made available about the application procedure for these grants).
-After the research break, there is an optional educational trip to Vienna.
 In May all students return to CEU to consult with their thesis supervisors, participate in workshops with faculty and fellow students to present their projects, and complete their theses by the second week of June.

 Workload and graduation requirements